PiPs: a Kernel-based Optimization Scheme for Analyzing Non-Stationary 1D Signals: Experiments

 Fig.~\ref{fig3}(a) is the ground truth time-frequency representation of ten tested signals with different value of $\delta_0$ on $\omega_2(t)$.
 The difference between $\omega_2(t)$ (green line) and $\omega_1(t)$ (red line) are pretty difficult to be detected by existing time-frequency methods.
-The log error of the point-wise averaged frequency estimate is shown in the first row of of Fig.~\ref{fig3} (b) and (c) on different noise levels $\sigma_0$.
+The log error of the point-wise averaged frequency estimate is shown in the first row of Fig.~\ref{fig3} (b) and (c) on different noise levels $\sigma_0$.
 The log error of point-wise averaged phase estimate (bottom row) is consistently small as $\delta_0$ changes.
-Under large noise case with $\sigma_0 = 1$, NOP controls the phase error approximate or below the level of $0.05$.
+Under a large noise case with $\sigma_0 = 1$, PiPs controls the phase error approximate or below the level of $0.05$.
 Existing time-frequency analysis methods usually estimate instantaneous frequencies first and then integrate them to obtain instantaneous phases, which suffers from accumulated error.
-However, NOP has no accumulated error.
+However, PiPs has no accumulated error.

 \paragraph{Close and crossover frequencies } In this experiment, we generate a signal consisting of two components with close instantaneous frequencies and a signal with two crossover instantaneous frequencies.
-Fig.~\ref{fig4} visualizes the ground truth instantaneous frequencies, the time-frequency distribution by ConceFT, the initialization and the estimation results of NOP.
+Fig.~\ref{fig4} visualizes the ground truth instantaneous frequencies, the time-frequency distribution by ConceFT, the initialization, and the estimation results of PiPs.
 ConceFT cannot visualize the instantaneous frequencies even if in the noiseless case.
-We average out the energy distribution of ConceFT to obtain the initialization of NOP.
-Although the initialization is very poor, NOP is still able to estimate the instantaneous frequencies with a reasonably good accuracy no matter in clean or noisy cases.
-However, when the number of components $K$ is known, we can average out the energy band to obtain one instantaneous frequency function and initialize all instantaneous frequencies in NOP using this function.
-We will show how to handle this special initialization in SM Section D.
+We average out the energy distribution of ConceFT to obtain the initialization of PiPs.
+Although the initialization is very poor, PiPs is still able to estimate the instantaneous frequencies with a reasonably good accuracy no matter in clean or noisy cases.
+When the number of components $K$ is known, we generally can average out the energy band to obtain one instantaneous frequency function and initialize all instantaneous frequencies in PiPs using this function from empirical observations.
+Similar initialization strategy is used in the following examples.